robinloxley1/cookiecutter-data-science/README.md

 # Cookiecutter Data Science

-A fork created by Leo/
+A fork created by Leo, with conda (using [hackalog](https://github.com/hackalog/cookiecutter-easydata))

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._